LunaciaDev/VGU_Project_ROS/JOURNAL.md

 Well, the service, sort of worked.
 Now is making it pick up the object.

 It seems like the issue is on Unity side first thing - it does not actuate the hand properly, this will take a while to fix.

+### 31 Oct 2025

+The gripper is fixed.
+Turns out Unity cannot handle the way the RG2 is constructed, so removing the inner link's collision box fix the issue.
+It does not move exactly the same as in reality, however.

+Switching into pub/sub model would allow us to attach Unity into a working robot pipeline without too much disruption.
+Another day, another rewrite.